Ginger

 How Much Do We Know?

-- There have been many studies of the use of ginger for health purposes in people.
+- There have been many studies on the use of ginger for health purposes in people, but some of them have not been of high quality.

 What Have We Learned?

 - Ginger has been studied for several types of nausea and vomiting.
-Almost all of these studies tested dietary supplements rather than foods.
+Most of the studies tested dietary supplements rather than foods.

-- Research shows that ginger may be helpful for mild nausea and vomiting associated with pregnancy.
+- Research shows that ginger may be helpful for nausea and vomiting associated with pregnancy.

 - Most studies of ginger for motion sickness haven’t shown it to be helpful.

-- A small amount of research suggests that ginger dietary supplements might be helpful for menstrual cramps.
+- Research suggests that ginger dietary supplements might be helpful for reducing the severity of menstrual cramps.

 What Do We Know About Safety?

 - Ginger has been used safely in many research studies where it was taken orally (by mouth) as a dietary supplement.
-Ginger products may also be safe for topical use (on the skin).
+Ginger products may also be safe for topical use.

-- Ginger can have side effects such as abdominal discomfort, heartburn, diarrhea, and mouth and throat irritation, especially if taken in large doses.
+- Ginger can have side effects such as abdominal discomfort, heartburn, diarrhea, and mouth and throat irritation when taken orally.

-- Some studies of the use of ginger during pregnancy suggest it is safe, but the evidence is not conclusive.
-If you’re considering using ginger while pregnant, consult your health care provider.
+- The use of ginger dietary supplements during pregnancy may be safe.
+As with all herbal supplements, if you’re considering using ginger while pregnant, consult your health care provider.
 Little is known about whether it’s safe to use ginger while breastfeeding.

 Keep in Mind